By Lory Diaz

 We ended our tasting experiencing with the lovely Winter Storm: a 21-year-old single malt aged in Niagara’s own Peller Estates icewine oak casks.
 A subtle lychee note can be detected using Beth’s smile technique, that despite being tropical, adds quite a bit of warmth.
 This beautiful experiment is limited to eight thousand bottles, so anyone interested in a uniquely Canadian whisky experience should definitely grab a bottle from the LCBO, as they have officially been released.

-Our tasting session from left to right: 12-year-old single malt, IPA experiment (with sample of IPA beer behind), Project XX (with tasting of icewine behind), and Winter Storm.
+Our tasting session from left to right: 12-year-old single malt, IPA experiment (with a sample of IPA beer behind), Project XX (with a tasting of icewine behind), and Winter Storm.

 Winter Storm is released in a beautiful white ceramic bottle, which would look fantastic on any home bar, but if you know a whisky drinker that prefers a different region or flavour profile, make sure to stop by the LCBO Pop Up as they’ll have plenty of fantastic gift ideas for even the pickiest drinkers.
 Make sure to check out their calendar of events, as they’ll have many more informative and educational nights throughout the month of November as well.